meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 {% highlight bash %}
 $ sudo a2enmod ssl
 $ sudo a2ensite your-site-ssl.conf
-$ sudo service apache2 restart
+$ sudo systemctl start apache2
 {% endhighlight %}

 Now you can see your site served over HTTPS!